NotoriousENG/Dear-Michaels-Engine/README.md

 # Dear-Michael's-Engine
-This is a game Engine I am working on using C++ and OpenGL, inspired by Unity and Unreal Engine.
+This is a game Engine I am working on using C++17 and OpenGL, inspired by Unity and Unreal Engine.
 Current requirements are Windows-64 and Visual Studio.

 ![showcase image](showcase.jpg?raw=true)